carlos-uroza/Pewlett-Hackard-Analysis/README.md

 ### Question 2

-* In order to determine whether Pewlett-Hackard will have enough personnel to fill the coming vacancies, we created a query that returns the total number of employees who are not part of the "silver tsunami" (employees not born between January 1, 1952 and December 31, 1955).
-According to the table below, Pewlett-Hackard will have more than enough personnel to fill their upcoming vacancies.
-This query can be found in the "Queries" folder of this repository.
+* In order to determine whether Pewlett-Hackard will have enough retirement-ready personnel to mentor the next generation, we created a query that returns the total number of employees who are not part of the "silver tsunami" (employees not born between January 1, 1952 and December 31, 1955).
+According to the table below, Pewlett-Hackard has significantly more employees who will be staying in the company than there are retirement-ready employees.
+The company is encouraged to commence their mentorship program as soon as possible and possibly seek to retain some retirement-ready employees on a part-time basis to continue mentoring the next generation.
+This query can also be found in the "Queries" folder of this repository.

 ![available_personnel](https://user-images.githubusercontent.com/103288980/173213870-227ac922-819a-4fde-a38c-d8aec6f693d1.PNG)